Mystic, Connecticut: 18th century

 By the first decade of the 18th century, three villages had begun to develop along the Mystic River.
 The largest village was called Mystic (now Old Mystic), also known as the Head of the River because it lay where several creeks united into the Mystic River estuary.
 Two villages lay farther down the river.
 One was called Stonington and was considered to be Lower Mystic, consisting of twelve houses by the early 19th century.
 These twelve houses lay along Willow Street, which ended at the ferry landing.
 This is now the Stonington side of the village of Mystic.
 On the opposite bank of the river in the town of Groton stood the village that became known as Portersville.
 This is the Groton side of the village of Mystic.

 National Register of Historic Places

-Mystic has three historic districts: the Mystic Bridge Historic District around U.S. Route 1 and Route 27, Rossie Velvet Mill Historic District between Pleasant Street and Bruggerman Place, and the Mystic River Historic District around U.S. Route 1 and Route 215.
+Mystic has three historic districts: the Mystic Bridge Historic District around U.S. Route 1 and Route 27, Rossie Velvet Mill Historic District between Pleasant Street and Bruggeman Place, and the Mystic River Historic District around U.S. Route 1 and Route 215.
 Other historic sites in Mystic are: